yuvaly0/yuvaly0.github.io/_posts/hevd-writeups/2020-09-15-hevd-writeups.md

 ![could not load photo](/assets/hevd-writeups/pool_overflow/1_function_analysis.png)

+First of all the function creates a chunk using the function [ExAllocatePoolWithTag](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepoolwithtag), the requested chunk is in size of 0x1f8, it's tag will be 'Hack' and it will be allocated in the non paged pool.

 ![2_function_analysis](/assets/hevd-writeups/pool_overflow/2_function_analysis.png)

-First of all the function creates a chunk using the function [ExAllocatePoolWithTag](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepoolwithtag), the requested chunk is in size of 0x1f8, it's tag will be 'Hack' (important) and it will be allocated in the non paged pool.

-We're given the information mentioned above and some on our sent buffer and size and the kernel buffer which is the chunk mentioned earlier.
+We're given the information mentioned above and some info on our sent buffer

 Next, they use `memcpy` to copy our buffer with our given size (the vulnerability) to their buffer without any size checking.